-Hi-Fi headphones are designed to provide detailed sound reproduction – a transmission of data which won’t get altered from the point of transmission to the point of reception where each detail is clear and true.
-So far, this means that Hi-Fi and studio headphones have the need of ambient noise reduction in common.
+Hi-Fi headphones are designed to provide detailed sound reproduction – transmission of data that won’t get altered from the point of transmission to the point of reception where each detail is clear and true.
+So far, this means that Hi-Fi and studio headphones have the need for ambient noise reduction in common.

 Studio headphones dependency on recording equipment

 The first real difference between Hi-Fi and Studio headphones is that the latter doesn’t depend on any technical equipment while the former does.
 Generally, you could say that Hi-Fi headphones are meant for casual use while Studio headphones are professional.